syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/open-bookmark.md

 ---
 layout: post
-title: Open Bookmark in ##Platform_Name## PDF Viewer Component
+title: Open and Close Bookmark in ##Platform_Name## PDF Viewer Control | Syncfusion
-description: Learn here all about Open Bookmark in Syncfusion ##Platform_Name## PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Open and Close Bookmark in Syncfusion ##Platform_Name## PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: PDF Viewer
 publishingplatform: ##Platform_Name##